Skip to main content

 What’s new

-Our spellchecker has been swapped out for a newer model that’s faster, leaner and capable of fixing your typos in… wait, surely not?
+• Our spell checker has been swapped out for a newer model that’s faster, leaner, and capable of fixing your typos in… wait, can this be right?
 “Multiple languages at the same time”!
-Open the “Language & region” preferences to choose your languages.
-And for whoever it is out there requires that functionality: our hats off to you.
+Open the “Language & Region” preferences to choose your languages.
+And for whoever it is out there requires that functionality: our hats are off to you.
 We can barely type in one language right now.

 Slack 4.4.2